 During the creation of my article SQL Server Reporting Services (SSRS) - Which reports are most accessed?
-And which are not being used? (which I just posted), I found some errors while testing database connectivity through the Power BI Report Server, which I had installed a few minutes ago for this article, where when trying to return data when I clicked the “Load Data” button , in the tab “Data visualization”, presented the error as shown below:
+And which are not being used? (which I just published), I found some errors when testing connectivity to the database through the Power BI Report Server, which I had installed a few minutes ago for this article, where when trying to return the data when I clicked the “Load data” button , in the “Data visualization” tab, presented the error as shown below:

 Error message transcript:

 There was a problem retrieving data from the Report Server web service.